dinarrow/dinarrow.github.io/_posts/2018-10-02-format_functions.md

 And if we use some form of intelisense, as we type, we are offered more details versions of the formatting as we go.

-The takeaways here is that using namespaces to name repeated versions of functions both introduces a disipline to the naming of the functions and, as with other uses of namespace, also allows repeated code to be simply reused.
+The takeaways here is that using namespaces to name repeated versions of functions both introduces a disipline to the naming of the functions and, as with other uses of namespaces, also allows repeated code to be simply reused.
 Yes there are duplicate (Date_Time) functions required in each namespace but this is not any different from what similar generic template code does under the covers.

 Templates just generate an instance of a function for the  different parameter requirements.
 Here we are just doing it explicitly and then letting the linker remove the versions that are not used.
-The size of the code is similar and without the header/compilation overhead of the templates. ( This is someting I think I need to explore in another post.
-Note to self can you constexpr template?)
+The size of the code is similar and without the header/compilation overhead of the templates. ( This is someting I think I need to explore in another post.)

 Finally there is the question of whether this sort of code structure is even possible with templates.